Donna Bailey: Political career

-Bailey first ran for the Maine House District 31 in 2016.
+Bailey first ran for Maine House District 14 in 2016.
 She was unopposed in the primary and won the three-way general election with 50% of the vote.
-She was again unopposed in the 2018 House District 31 Democratic primary and won the three-way general election with 57% of the vote.
+She was again unopposed in the 2018 House District 14 Democratic primary and won the three-way general election with 57% of the vote.
 While serving in the House, Bailey was the House Chair of the Judiciary Committee, the House Chair of the Maine Indian Claims Task Force, an appointee to the Pre-Trial Justice Task Force, and chair of the subcommittee to re-write the Maine probate code.

-In 2018, Bailey ran again for House District 31 and was unopposed in the Democratic primary.
-In August 2020, Maine Senate District 14 incumbent Justin Chenette dropped out of the race and Bailey announced that she would instead run for the Senate seat.
+In 2018, Bailey ran again for House District 14 and was unopposed in the Democratic primary.
+In August 2020, Maine Senate District 31 incumbent Justin Chenette dropped out of the race, and Bailey announced that she would instead run for the Senate seat.
 She announced her Senate candidacy on August 12, 2020, and defeated Republican Craig Pendleton 55%-45% in the November general election.
 Bailey serves on the Appropriations and Financial Affairs & Government Oversight committees.
+She was reelected to her Senate District 31 seat in 2022 and 2024 and is seeking a fourth term in 2026.